 RECOMMENDED INJECTION OIL

 ENGINES XPS SYNTHETIC 2-STROKE OIL (P/N 293 600 132)

-600 V
+600 \checkmark

 800R Power TEK \checkmark

 NOTICE The engine of this snowmobile has been developed and validated using the recommended BRP XPSTM oil.
-BRP strongly recommends the use of its recommended XPS oil at all times.
-Damages caused by oil which is not suitable for the engine will not be covered by the BRP limited warranty.
+BRP recommends the use of its recommended XPS oil or equivalent.
+Damages caused by oil which is not suitable for this oil injected 2-stroke engine may not be covered by the BRP limited warranty.